imbaguanxin/GitHub-User-Analysis/README.md

 3. Go to code block named `set up`. replace the api url of the author with whichever GitHub user you like.
 If you decide not to change, the data might be biased since I am Chinese and my followers and followings are also Chinese.
 If you are not going run the `start fetch` for multiple time, you might be restricted to a Chinese GitHub community.
 3. run the rest of the code.
 4. run the last block whoes name is `start fetch` multiple time populates the data base.

+After fetching all the users, there is another part that fetches user's repository, try to run that block will fetch all the repositories owned by users in db.userNoRepo.
+You can change the db as well.

+There is a block of code trying to export all repositories along with their owners information.
+It take a lot of time to run that block if you have a large number of repositories.
+I didn't managed to export all repositories we have (~610k).
+I only exported a small sample (~8k)